 Why you should trust SoundGuys

 We have no ulterior motives.
 All of our contributors abide by a strict ethics policy.
 This means none of us receives compensation from manufacturers, and we don’t do direct sales.
 Our site features no “hit pieces.”
 SoundGuys only makes money when readers choose to purchase a product through a referral link to a retailer.
 Because of this model, we have no financial reason to suggest or prefer one product over another.

 Our recommendations are based on our years-long industry experience and each product’s merit.
-We use review copies of products, but none of us can keep the products.
-Instead, we do giveaways or gift them to worthy causes.
-In other words, we do our best to provide accurate and fair content.
+We use review copies of products, but these are always returned after review or donated to worthy causes.
+In other words, we do our best to provide accurate and fair content without personal investment.
 We endeavor to correct our mistakes and constantly improve our testing methods.
-Our goal at SoundGuys includes making sure you are well-informed and can make the best decision for your needs.
+Our goal at SoundGuys includes making sure you are well informed and can make the best decision for your needs.

 Frequently asked questions about DJ headphones

 Yes, you can really use any headset to DJ, but dedicated DJ headphones have their advantages.
 DJ headphones are typically more durable than your average consumer headphones, and they have a louder bass response.

 DJ headphones are made specifically for DJs, meaning they need to help you perform and transition between tracks on the fly.
 Studio headphones are different because they’re for audio engineers who are producing tracks that the masses will hear from consumer headsets.
-It’s important to have a fairly neutral bass and midrange response when mixing with studio headphones and you can read about that here.
+It’s important to have a fairly neutral bass and midrange response when mixing with studio headphones.